Policing Mental Health Distress

 Research team

-Professor Susan McVie, Dr Allison Kurpiel, Dr Sarah Couper (Public Health Scotland) and Harry Schone (Police Scotland)
+Professor Susan McVie, Dr Michael Frith, (University of Edinburgh), Dr Allison Kurpiel (University of South Carolina), Dr Sarah Couper (Public Health Scotland) and Harry Schone (Police Scotland)

 Publications, Outputs and Media Coverage